MathlaALw/EnforcingSchemaLevelAccessCompanyDatabase/README.md

 **Trainee Reflection Task: Security Analysis Report** **Your Job:** Analyze the above scenario and write a Security Risk Report with the following points.

+## Report Sections

+**1. Summary of the Problems**

+List and describe what went wrong (based on the points above).

+**A. Accidental Data Deletion**

+Adil accidentally executed a DELETE FROM Employees statement on the production database, thinking he was working in a test environment.
+No backup existed to recover the deleted records.

+**B. Salary Data Leaked**

+Adil exported a test report containing employee salary details and mistakenly shared it with an external UI developer, violating data confidentiality.

+**C. Unauthorized Role Creation**

+Adil created a SQL login for a junior developer without informing the DBA.
+This login gave the junior developer unrestricted access to the full database, including sensitive HR records.

+**D. Schema Confusion**

+Adil created new tables under the dbo schema instead of the correct HR schema, which resulted in permission issues for HR users who lacked access to the dbo schema.

+**2. Root Causes**

+**Identify the security flaws:**

+• No separation between development and production

+• Full access given to developers

+• No schema-level restrictions

+• Lack of role-based permission control

+**3. Suggested Solutions**

+Explain how these issues could have been avoided using:
+• Schema-level permissions
+• Separation of roles (e.g., read-only, data entry)
+• Use of views to hide sensitive columns
+• Audit logs or restricted role creation
+• Environment separation (dev vs prod)

+**4. Lessons Learned**

+• What should developers have access to?
+• What should be restricted to DBAs or admins?
+• Why is "minimum privilege" important?

+**Bonus Activity (Optional)**

+**simulate:**

+• Creating a role like ReadOnly_Dev and granting only SELECT on a schema.
+• Trying to run an INSERT or DELETE command using that limited role to observe permission denial.